I am the Deputy Director of the Mathematics and Computer

 Senior Fellow in the Computation Institute at the

-University of Chicago and
+University of Chicago.
+My

 research interests are in the area of high-performance computing,